 Mouth guards closely adhere to the teeth surface preventing their unconscious contact during the night.
 The mouth guard is placed in the mouth before going to bed.
 You shouldn't worry that it will interrupt your sleep, since it's soft and light.
 After one month, you will notice the improvement.
 The pain in the muscles and joints will cease and further damage of the teeth surface will be stopped.

 Making of the mouth guards – price

 Making of the mouth guards at the Pavlovic Clinic costs RSD 6,000.

-You can make your free dental appointment by phone or in person, and our friendly staff will schedule you for the first available slot.
+You can make your dental appointment by phone or in person, and our friendly staff will schedule you for the first available slot.